 So as I mentioned in my previous review of the Creality CR10 V3, the sensor was very much holding back the potential for this machine.
 Because of the initial design for the filament intake, it caused a severe amount of friction to occur, which in some instances prevented the proper flow of filament through the nozzle.
 Before trying to create a new housing, I did run a test to see if I could simply replace the existing sensor with one that I had lying around, however this produced an error which prevented the printing process from starting.
 Instead of modifying the firmware, I decided to change the housing, which I believed to be the main cause of the issue.
 The electronics themselves were very well-designed, so doing this also makes this modification easier for other’s to undertake.

-So the very first step was to the remove the existing component and open it up to see what was inside.
+So the very first step was to remove the existing component and open it up to see what was inside.
 Luckily, this was fairly easy to accomplish because of how it was assembled on the machine.
-Once you remove the 4 screws holding it in place you are immediately greeted with the electronic components.
+Once you remove the 4 screws holding it in place, you are immediately greeted with the electronic components.
 To make my life easier, I did decide to remove the filament stand, however this is not a necessary step.

-With this out of the way it was now time to create the connection points in which the two halves of the sensor would meet and combine to make the shell.
+With this out of the way, it was now time to create the connection points in which the two halves of the sensor would meet and combine to make the shell.
 I then added the bolt indents to further make this easier to assemble.
-So after a couple of prototypes I finally had the final version that I would be installing on my machine.
+So after a couple of prototypes, I finally had the final version that I would be installing on my machine.